Rethinking Physician Compensation

-- Establish a communications plan and frequency with providers, e.g. monthly newsletters, email updates, surveys, etc.
+- Establish a communications plan and frequency of communication with providers through monthly newsletters, email updates or surveys.

-- Create an implementation work team, work plan, and key milestones.
-Work teams are typically made up of key operations directors and financial analysts.
+- Create an implementation work team, work plan and key milestones.
+Work teams typically include key operations directors and financial analysts.

 - Develop and schedule provider education sessions/town hall meetings and model working sessions with the work team.

-- Evolving provider compensation plans must strike a strong balance in aligning performance (production, quality, citizenship/engagement), variable and at-risk components, incentives, affordability, operational efficiency, and provider satisfaction and reduction of burnout.
+- Evolving provider compensation plans must strike a strong balance in aligning performance including production, quality, citizenship/engagement, variable and at-risk components, incentives, affordability, operational efficiency and provider satisfaction.

-- Systems and plans that simply incentivize providers to work harder without simultaneously engaging and enabling them to be more efficient and effective is a strategy destined to fail.
+- A plan that simply incentivizes providers to work harder without simultaneously engaging and enabling them to be more efficient and effective is destined to fail.

-- Alternatively, a plan that focuses on organizational effectiveness, practice efficiency, financial sustainability, and provider and clinical system alignment will create the desired culture of accountability, performance, and long term organizational success.
+- A plan that focuses on organizational effectiveness, practice efficiency, financial sustainability,and provider and clinical system alignment will create the desired culture of accountability, performance and long term organizational success.

-- Developing new patient access channels, optimizing performance, reducing physician burnout, and aligning interests at the provider AND system level is paramount to creating a winning environment for patients, physician organizations, and health care systems.
+- Develop new patient access channels, optimizing performance, reducing physician burnout, and aligning interests at the provider and system level is paramount to creating a winning environment for patients, physician organizations and health care systems.

-Leading practices in designing aligned compensation plans and enabling a high performing physician organization include:
+- Best practices for designing aligned compensation plans and enabling a high-performing physician organization.

-- Development of a common framework compensation plan for a unified plan, allowing for flexibility to meet the needs of various specialties and stages of alignment.
+- Develop a common framework compensation plan, allowing for flexibility to meet the needs of various specialties and stages of alignment.

-- Designing elements in the plan that address shifting reimbursement models.
+- Design elements in the plan that address shifting reimbursement models.

-- Aligning the framework with health system strategies and goals.
+- Align the framework with health system strategies and goals.

-- Ensuring the plan is both financially affordable and sustainable.
+- Ensure the plan is both financially affordable and sustainable.

-- Implementation of the plan in conjunction with operational improvements (e.g. revenue cycle enhancements, productivity/access/throughput standards, and expense management) to enable physicians to succeed.
+- Implement the plan in conjunction with operational improvements (e.g. revenue cycle enhancements, productivity/access/throughput standards and expense management) to help physicians succeed.